Here is the answery bit

 Next episode

-Phone or camera?
-Which do you use?
+Phone vs. Camera: Which Is Better To Take Photos With?
 Ooh, this is going to be interesting.
 I am a bit nervous about it; it could be a very short episode.
 Let’s see, eh?

 I am looking forward to this episode.